 Stipends, scholarships, fellowships, and grants are meant to support personal research or studies.

-Such income is often grouped together, for tax purposes, as "non-service fellowship" income, and may include "reimbursements" for travel or other expenses that have not been deemed genuine University business expenses, i.e. in direct support of University research or scholarship.
+Such income is often grouped together, for tax purposes, as "non-service scholarship/ fellowship" income.
+This may include also health insurance paid on behalf of non-employees and "reimbursements" for travel or other expenses that have not been deemed University business expenses.

-- If a fellowship recipient is a degree candidate at Harvard University, and all or part of the award has been set aside for qualified tuition and related expenses, the designated amount is tax-exempt.
+- If a scholarship recipient is a degree candidate at Harvard University, and all or part of the award has been set aside for qualified tuition and course related fees, the scholarship is not reportable.

-- Fellowships issued to resident aliens (including funds that exceed tuition and related expenses) should also be exempt from tax withholding, although such payments must still be reported as "gross income" to the U.S. tax authorities when filing tax returns, and might yet be subject to taxation.
-No tax reporting document (including the 1042-S or 1099) will be issued by Harvard.
+- Scholarships and fellowships issued to resident aliens (including funds that exceed tuition and related expenses) do not require tax withholding when payments is issued.
+These payments may still be reportable to the U.S. tax authorities as "gross income" to when filing tax returns, and might also subject to taxation.
+In these cases, no tax reporting document (W-2, 1042-S, nor 1099) will be issued by Harvard.
 The individual should use information from personal pay records to report this income.